 Maybe it’s just my astigmatism, but I even saw texture from the paint in the flower petals.
-So I clicked through the post to learn more . . . and it was then that I discovered that these pots were decoupaged!
+So I clicked through the post to learn more . . . and it was then that I discovered that these pots were decoupaged with napkins!
 Yes, decoupage flower pots, rather than a printed design.
 Wow.

 Not only that, but they were decoupaged with napkins.
 I’m really impressed – they’re so beautiful.
-Mod Podging some terra cotta is definitely on the schedule this summer; I would actually love to make these as gifts for people in addition to home decor.
+Mod Podging some terra cotta is definitely on the schedule this spring or summer; I would actually love to make these as gifts for people in addition to garden decor.

 Wouldn’t that be lovely?
 If you want to learn how to decoupage flower pots, check out the tutorial below.
 You can find a lot more tips in my clay pot painting and decorating post as well.